Table of Contents

 - whether you can sub-lease or license the property.

 Building a team is a significant step, and you should carefully consider their role in your practice.
-Will there be other physiotherapists or helping with administrative tasks?
+Will other physiotherapists or employees be helping with administrative tasks?
 Are they casual, part-time or full-time employees?
 This classification determines what type of employment agreement you will require and what award (if any) applies.

 If you choose to engage physiotherapists as contractors rather than employees, you will need a contractor’s agreement.
-This agreement will outline, among other things:
+This agreement will outline:

 - obligations concerning insurance.

-The Board has outlined that all physiotherapists require professional indemnity insurance.
-Physiotherapists need to submit a declaration which confirms that they have insurance and a Certificate of Currency provided by their insurer to receive their annual registration from the Board.
+The Physiotherapy Board of Australia has guidelines that state that all physiotherapists require professional indemnity insurance.
+Physiotherapists need to submit a declaration that confirms that they have insurance and a Certificate of Currency provided by their insurer to receive their annual registration from the Board.
 Further, you also have to obtain work cover insurance in the event one of your employees sustains an injury at work.

 When engaging clients online or physically in your practice, you should have well-drafted terms and conditions to govern the relationship between your practice and your client.
-This document will ensure that payment terms, obligations and privacy, amongst other key considerations, are clearly set out.
+This document should clearly detail your:

-If you have any questions or need assistance opening up your physiotherapy business, get in touch with our business lawyers on 1300 544 755.
+If you have any questions or need assistance opening up your physiotherapy business, contact LegalVision’s business lawyers on 1300 544 755 or fill out the form on this page.

 We appreciate your feedback – your submission has been successfully received.